bicpi/bicpi.github.io/_posts/2013-06-01-moving-to-the-cloud-part-7-enabling-elastic-beanstalk.markdown

 ![EB-13]({{ site.baseurl }}/assets/aws/eb-13.jpg){: .img-responsive }

-A load balancer has been set up automatically:
+A load balancer has been set up automatically in front of your EC2 instance(s):

 ![EB-14]({{ site.baseurl }}/assets/aws/eb-14.jpg){: .img-responsive }

-And there's also a new security group for your new environment:
+And there's also a new security group for your new environment, allowing access to the web server on port 80 and via SSH on port 22:

 ![EB-15]({{ site.baseurl }}/assets/aws/eb-15.jpg){: .img-responsive }

-Looking at your S3 console, you'll notice a fresh S3 bucket named related to your Elastic Beanstalk environment:
+Looking at your S3 console, you'll notice a fresh S3 bucket named related to your Elastic Beanstalk environment.
+This is were new release versions of your application code get stored, so they can be deployed and also rollbacked easily.

 ![EB-16]({{ site.baseurl }}/assets/aws/eb-16.jpg){: .img-responsive }

-To deploy your custom application, go back to the dashboard of your Elastic Beanstalk environment and upload a ZIP package of your application code by clicking on *Upload and Deploy*:
+To deploy a custom application, go back to the dashboard of your Elastic Beanstalk environment and upload a ZIP package of your application code by clicking on *Upload and Deploy*: